 Portland is technically situated at the confluence of the Willamette and Columbia, but in reality the city center is of course a few miles downriver on the Willamette from where the two rivers join.
 Portland's side of the Columbia has shops, restaurants and even a hotel clustered at Jantzen Beach on Hayden Island, but only at the Red Lion Hotel just east of the Interstate Bridge are there waterside views, and that's not even directly comparable to a waterfront park and pier.
 When I was standing on the Grant Street Pier last Wednesday in Vancouver, west of the bridge, I looked directly across the Columbia and saw cheap mobile homes on the Portland side.

-It begs the question: even though central-city Portland lies downriver along the Willamette, and even though the Portland side of the Columbia waterfront is not a high-density area, why have we so missed the opportunity to make the Columbia River waterfront something special?
+It begs the question: even though central-city Portland lies along the Willamette, and even though the Portland side of the Columbia waterfront is not a high-density area, why have we so missed the opportunity to make the Vancouver waterfront something special?
+After all, cities throughout America are reclaiming their waterfronts.
+To an extent, we've already done that in Portland by building the South Waterfront district and carving out the Eastbank Esplanade beside the I-5 freeway hugging most of the east-side waterside.
+If the area around OMSI develops further, or the Zidell Yards just north of South Waterfront, that sense of embracing the water could increase.
+Yet we in Portland have still dropped the ball on making the Columbia River waterfront a place where people want to be.
 I mean, most of Jantzen Beach is just a woefully outdated shopping mall of the sort we embraced back in the 1970s and '80s, surrounded by big-box retail establishments and seas of parking lots.
 Jantzen Beach is effectively a suburban wasteland.
 But it has something to offer that Beaverton, Hillsboro and Gresham do not: a natural amenity in the form of one of America's most iconic rivers, where Lewis & Clark once traveled on their way to the Pacific.
 And what buildings do we devote to this priceless riverfront?
 Sure, there is a marina east of the Interstate Bridge, but for the most part, we turn our backs to the river.

 The Waterfront, as Vancouver's development is known, starts with some unremarkable architecture, at least on the surface.
 Phase 1 includes the two waterside retail buildings as well as four additional buildings across Waterfront Way — designed by a combination of three local firms: Portland's Ankrom Moisan and LRS Architects, and Vancouver's LSW Architects.
 If I'm not mistaken, LRS designed the pair of two-story restaurant buildings fronting the property; LSW designed Block 8, which features brick-clad, market-rate apartments over retail and a west-facing, third-floor courtyard; and Ankrom Moisan designed Block 6 West and Block 6 East, which feature luxury apartments and offices, respectively.
 Of these, I suppose I like Block 8 best, but all five buildings to my eyes look a bit corporate and suburban, as do some of the upcoming buildings such as Block 4, the Hotel Indigo and the Residences at Kirkland Tower, designed by Otak for Kirkland Development (which apparently has named a portion of the building for itself).